 This project draws on a broadly virtue-ethical theory of emotions to examine emotional group dynamics in legal decision-making.
 I have focussed on two sets of legal actors (lawyers and jury, and jurors and jury group) to defend an account of emotion’s power in creating legal values and performing collective deliberation tasks.
 Emotions such as love, fear, disgust, compassion, and anger can function as sources of information regarding the value of the emotional target or object and why it is worth pursuing cognitively.
 One question I consider here concerns the conditions (if any) in which emotions can operate as good heuristic guides in legal judgment.

 An urgent yet under-explored area of law and emotion concerns the emotions of those serving sentences.
-My current research draws on empirical and theoretical work in the philosophy of emotion to examine the role of suffering in promoting social justice through criminal punishment.
+My current research draws on empirical and theoretical work in the philosophy of emotion to examine the role of suffering in criminal punishment.
 I aim to evaluate when imposing suffering through judicial means is or is not legitimate, and why.

 Political Emotions: The Citizens’ Income

 An offshoot of my law and emotions research investigates arguments for and against establishing a Citizens’ Income.
 I address the cognitive science of fear and insecurity and the impact of these emotions on creative problem-solving.

 Engaging the Emotions in Education